jovanovskajovana/gatsby-starter-styled-components/README.md

 export default NotFoundPage
 ```

-> If the user visits a page that doesn't exist, Gatsby will render 404 by default, but you'll probably want to have a custom page for that.
+> If the user visits a page that doesn't exist, Gatsby will render 404 by default, but you can create a custom page for that.

 Link is intended for Gatsby-only pages, for all external connections, you can still use the standard `<a>` element.